BingkAI-B21CAP0161/C-Mask-Machine-Learning/Masked_Face_Classification/README.md

     1. [`MobileNet_without_retrain.ipynb`](./Modelling/MobileNet_without_retrain.ipynb) includes codes to use `MobileNetV3Large` for transfer learning without retraining MobileNetV3Large's weights.
     1. [`MobileNetV2_retrain.ipynb`](./Modelling/MobileNetV2_retrain.ipynb) includes codes to use `MobilenetV2` for transfer learning.
     1. [`MobileNetV3_retrain.ipynb`](./Modelling/MobileNetV3_retrain.ipynb) includes codes to use `MobileNetV3Large` for transfer learning with various scenarios of retrain and dataset.
-1. `Saved_Models` includes saved model files to be used in back-end app.

 ## Research History
 ### Dataset History